Anti Ligature Train The Trainer Training

 On the 8th July 2022 the HSE served an Enforcement Notice against NHS Orkney.

-In the notice the HSE stated that NHS Orkney had failed to ensure that the risks to the safety of patients within the mental health transfer room have been reduced to as low as is reasonably practicable in that; it is foreseeable that patients at risk of suicide or self-harm will need to be accommodated in this room and you have failed to remove, or adequately control, environmental ligature risks present in the patient areas amongst other ligature risks that were a reasonably foreseeable suicide risk.
+In the notice the HSE stated that NHS Orkney had failed to ensure that the risks to the safety of patients within the mental health transfer room hadn’t been reduced to as low as is reasonably practicable in that; it is foreseeable that patients at risk of suicide or self-harm will need to be accommodated in this room and you have failed to remove, or adequately control, environmental ligature risks present in the patient areas amongst other ligature risks that were a reasonably foreseeable suicide risk.

 The Growing Concern